AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

     └──────────────────┘                                       └──────────────────┘
     ```

-    1. Call the Inject method on the client to specify the context information.
+    1. Call the Inject method on the client to inject the context information.

         ```
         Tracer.Inject(span.Context, BuiltinFormats.HttpHeaders, new HttpHeadersInjectAdapter(request.Headers));